All Products

 Deployment architecture

-You can combine the preceding practices to maximize service availability and ensure service continuity.
-The following figure shows a system deployment architecture that uses ELB, application primary/secondary switchover, data backup, and restoration capabilities.
+Combine the preceding practices to maximize service availability.
+The following figure shows a deployment architecture that uses ELB, primary/secondary switchover, and data backup and restoration.

-The primary service of the system is deployed on an edge node in Switzerland.
-The primary service uses an architecture that includes multiple instances and ELB to prevent service interruptions due to SPOFs.
+• The primary service is deployed on an edge node in Switzerland.
+It uses multiple instances with ELB to prevent service interruptions caused by SPOFs.

-The secondary service is deployed on a nearby edge node in Germany.
-The secondary service also uses an architecture that includes multiple instances and ELB.
-The secondary service can also be deployed in a nearby Alibaba Cloud region.
-If the primary region works as expected, data is synchronized from the primary region to the secondary region.
-This ensures that the data is consistent with the data of the primary region when the secondary region is enabled.
+• The secondary service is deployed on a nearby edge node in Germany and also uses multiple instances with ELB.
+Alternatively, you can deploy the secondary service in a nearby Alibaba Cloud region.
+During normal operation, data is synchronized from the primary region to the secondary region to keep the data consistent when a failover occurs.

-GTM periodically performs a health check on the primary service based on the frequency that you specify.
+• GTM periodically performs health checks on the primary service at the frequency you specify.

-If the primary service works as expected, the domain name points to the primary service.
+• If the primary service is healthy, the domain name resolves to the primary service.

-During a failure of the primary service, traffic is redirected to the secondary service, and data is recorded in the storage service of the secondary service.
-After the fault is rectified, you need to synchronize the data from the secondary service to the primary service.
+• During a primary service failure, traffic is redirected to the secondary service and data is recorded in its storage service.
+After the fault is resolved, synchronize data from the secondary service back to the primary service.